ArnaudBuchholz/reserve/doc/tests and quality.md

 ## In-depth testing

-The previous approach consisted in considering the **whole project** as a standalone - monolithic - component and test it by leveraging **a client**.
+The previous approach considers the **whole project** as a standalone - monolithic - component and tests it by leveraging **a client**.
 This is also known as **end to end testing**.
-If you understand the **[pyramid of test](https://martinfowler.com/articles/practical-test-pyramid.html)**, we are almost on the top of it...
+If you understand the **[pyramid of test](https://martinfowler.com/articles/practical-test-pyramid.html)**, this kind of test is situated almost on the top of it...
 Meaning that this should be the place where the least effort is being put.

 Another angle for testing is to **isolate each class and service** by [mocking or stubbing](https://www.martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs) their dependencies and **test them individually**.
 This is known as **unit testing** and it starts the pyramid of tests, meaning this is where most effort should be put.